REVIEW: Slice Fitness, Fighting Fit Class

 THE BASICS: Slice Urban Fitness offers a huge timetable of classes from it’s neat, bright little studio next to Parson’s Green.
 It’s in the same building as Cupcake Family Club- so if you’re a mummy, there’s a creche option which is just great!
 For those of us sans sproglitts, it’s completely separate from the Cupcake Club, although you walk through the cafe area to the studio upstairs. (this class £10, £40 intro membership deal and regular membership packages start from £49 a month).

-THE BITCHES: Carly
+THE HB: Carly

 THE CLASS: I’d been invited to try a class at Slice to review the studio which I was really grateful for!
 I chose Fighting Fit, it was at the perfect time on a Saturday morning and I do love a good old boxing sesh.